shreyasmahimkar/action/3_trading_floor/sandbox/banoffee.md

 ## Ingredients
 - **For the pastry:**
   - Butter
   - Flour
   - Egg yolk
   - Sugar
-  - Cold water
+  - Very cold water

 - **For the filling:**
-  - Caramel
+  - Caramel (half for the base, half for layering)
-  - Bananas
+  - Bananas (sliced)
-  - Double cream
+  - Whipped cream
   - Dark chocolate (for garnish)

 ## Method

-### Step 1
 1. **Make the pastry case:**
-   - Combine butter and flour in a food processor until it resembles breadcrumbs.
+   - In a food processor, pulse butter and flour until it resembles fresh breadcrumbs.
-   - Add egg yolk and sugar, pulse to mix.
-   - Gradually add cold water until the dough starts to come together.
+   - Add egg yolk and sugar, then pulse again.
+Gradually add very cold water until it forms a ball of dough.

-### Step 2
-2. **Knead the dough:**
-   - Remove from processor, knead gently into a smooth ball.
-   - Wrap in cling film and chill for 30 mins.
+   - Knead gently then wrap in cling film and chill in the fridge for 30 mins.

-### Step 3
-3. **Bake the pastry:**
+2. **Prepare for baking:**
-   - Preheat oven to 190C/170C/gas 4.
+   - Preheat the oven to 190C/170C/gas 4.
+Grease a 23cm loose-bottomed tart tin.
-   - Roll out chilled pastry, line a 23cm tart tin, leaving excess pastry at the edges.
+   - Roll out the pastry and line the tin, snipping excess pastry edge.
-   - Line with baking parchment and weigh down with baking beans or uncooked rice.
-   - Bake for 15 mins, then remove paper and beans.
-Brush with egg white, bake again for 15-20 mins until golden.
+   - Line with baking parchment and weigh down with baking beans.
+Bake for 15 mins, then remove the paper and beans, brush with egg white, and bake for an additional 15-20 mins until golden.
+Cool completely.
-   - Cool completely (can be done a day ahead).

-### Step 4
-4. **Add the filling:**
+3. **Assemble the pie:**
-   - Spread half of the caramel in the pastry case.
+   - Spread half of the caramel on the cooled pastry case and layer sliced bananas on top.
-   - Layer with sliced bananas, cover with the rest of the caramel and refrigerate.
+   - Cover with the remaining caramel and chill in the fridge.

-### Step 5
-5. **Prepare the cream:**
+4. **Finish off:**
-   - Whip cream until thick and spoon over the tart.
+   - Whip the cream until thick and spoon over the tart.
-   - Garnish with grated dark chocolate before serving.
+   - Garnish with finely grated dark chocolate before serving.